Out of stock

 This unique facsimile was printed in a strictly limited edition of 550 copies (400 on vellum numbered 1 – 400 and 150 on specially milled parchment numbered 401 -500.
 The remaining 50 Ad Personam copies are numbered I – L).
 The plates have been destroyed (with rabbinic permission and in compliance with Halachic requirements) and no further copies will be issued.
-The edition is now sold out.

 In accordance with the manuscript owner’s wishes, royalties from the sale of this facsimile were donated to the Shaare Zedek Medical Centre in Jerusalem.